AmpoluNisa03/Weather-App/README.md

 # Weather-App
-This was the project done, by taking python and tkinter as reference to find out the weather forecast report for various locations
+This project was done by taking Python and Tkinter as reference to find out the weather forecast report for various locations

 # Tools Used
 * Visual Code